mqnfred/hips/README.md

 ### Rotate

-You can rotate the secrets database in one command, re-encrypting everything using a different password.
+You can `rotate` (`rot`) the secrets database in one command, re-encrypting everything using a different password.

 ```
 $ cat secrets.yaml | grep secret: